SAP-archive/xf-application-mocks/c4c-mock/README.md

 ### Access the mock locally

 * For the mock UI, see `http://localhost:10000`
-* For the API used to to pair the mock with SAP Cloud Platform Extension Factory, see `http://localhost:10000/console`
+* For the API used to to pair the mock, see `http://localhost:10000/console`
 * For mocked APIs, see:
   * `http://localhost:10000/sap/c4c/odata/v1/c4codataapi/console`
   * `http://localhost:10000/sap/c4c/odata/v1/c4codataapi/`

-## Run mock using SAP CP Extension Factory
+## Run mock using `SAP Cloud Platform, Kyma Runtime`

-To run the mock using SAP CP Extension Factory as a runtime environment, perform the following steps:
+To run the mock using `SAP Cloud Platform, Kyma Runtime`, perform the following steps:

 1. Set up a Namespace:

 ```bash